-The process known as The background task server or MXTask Background Service or The Background Task Server
+The process known as MXTask Background Service or The background task server

-by Avanquest Publishing USA (www.avanquest.com) or Avanquest Software USA (www.avanquest.com) or Avanquest Software (www.avanquest.com) or Allume Systems (my.smithmicro.com) or V Communications (www.v-com.com) or Ontrack Data International (www.ontrack.com) or Avanquest North America (www.avanquest.com).
+by Avanquest Software (www.avanquest.com) or Avanquest Software USA (www.avanquest.com) or Avanquest Publishing USA (www.avanquest.com) or Avanquest North America (www.avanquest.com) or Ontrack Data International (www.ontrack.com) or V Communications (www.v-com.com).

 Description: MXTask.exe is not essential for the Windows OS and causes relatively few problems.
 MXTask.exe is located in a subfolder of "C:\Program Files".

 It is not a Windows core file.
 There is no description of the program.
 The program is not visible.
-The program can be removed using the Control Panel's Add\Remove programs applet.
+The file has a digital signature.
+MXTask.exe is a Verisign signed file.
 MXTask.exe is able to monitor applications.
-Therefore the technical security rating is 31% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 32% dangerous, however you should also read the user reviews.